Jiaming1999/Raft/README.md

 Repo URL: https://github.com/Jiaming1999/Raft

-Commit to be graded: dfacd21
+Commit to be graded for CP2:HEAD commit